Samsung/tizen-docs/docs/application/tizen-studio/native-tools/ui-builder/ui-builder.md

 # Building UIs with Components

 > [!NOTE]
-> This function is deprecated from Tizen 5.0.
+> This UI Builder is deprecated from Tizen 5.0.

 The Tizen Native UI Builder is a graphical user interface builder tool that simplifies the creation of Tizen native application UIs by allowing you to arrange UI components using drag-and-drop operations.
 You can also create [customized UI components](custom-ui-component.md) for application-specific purposes.